axibase/atsd/changelogs/2016_06/README.md

 ### Issue 3694

-The query optimizer was modified to apply tag filter specified in `JOIN` queries on one of the tables to the remaining tables, since
+Modified the query optimizer to apply tag filter specified in `JOIN` queries on one of the tables to the remaining tables, since
-[JOINs](../../sql/README.md#joins) in ATSD perform merging of rows on time, entity, and series tags anyway.
-Prior to this change, the tag filter was applied only to those tables where the filter was set explicitly.
+[joins](../../sql/README.md#joins) in ATSD merge rows on time, entity, and series tags anyway.
+Prior to this change, the tag filter only applied to those tables without explicitly set filter.

 ![Figure 2](./Images/Figure2.png)